Hijacked Browser Window

 Your computer should be back to normal, we recommend that you open your Anti-Virus program and run a full scan of your computer just in case there is still an infection.

-These hijacking windows come in many shapes and sizes with various ways to annoy or steal from you.
-They can be something simple as “Warning: Your computer has been infected.
+These hijacked windows come in many shapes and sizes with various ways to annoy or steal from you.
+They can be something as simple as a popup message i.e. “Warning: Your computer has been infected.
 Click here to fix the problem” or “Install this program to continue”.

-Many can be easy to identify as something nasty and not to be trusted, but others (like the one in the images above) can look very much legitimate and designed to look as real as possible.
+Many can be easy to identify as something nasty and not to be trusted, but others (like the one in the images above) can look legitimate, they are designed to look as real as possible.
 Often you’ll come across these windows if you go to suspicious websites or ad filled websites.

 If you’re worried about your computer after completing the steps above, it never hurts to run a full virus scan from your Antivirus program.